Public Relations, Bachelor of Science

 We invite you to learn more about the B.S.
 Degree Program in Public Relations by exploring our program requirements, objectives and academic resources.

-Assistant Professor and Director, Public Relations Program
+Associate Professor and Director, Public Relations Program

 Admission requirements for the Bachelor of Science Degree in Public Relations are identical to those currently outlined for admission to a four-year Bachelor of Arts degree in the College of Professional Studies.